CarlosLongarela/CL-WP-Info/README.md

 # CL-WordPress-Info
-WordPress plugin that show us info about WordPress and server information
+WordPress plugin that show us information about WordPress install, PHP and and Hosting Server